BongoFriendee/GoFish/README.md

     sys.exit()

 #to do

-#define size of each players hand accoring to hand_size
+#define size each players hand accoring to hand_size and the number of players
-#deal hands to each player.
+#create a list of dictionaries for this?
+for i in range(0,players):
+   print ("Dealing cards to player ",i,)

-#turn mechanism.  prompt player with a list of options on their respective turns
+#create a turn  mechanism. prompt player with a list of options on their respective turns
+#for i in range(0,players):

-##testing class here:
+##testing the Card class here:
-print ("player 1, your hand is ") print (Card(2, 3))
+print ("player 1, your hand is ") print (Card(3, 3))